Sponsored Link •

 interfaces, because they didn't exist in that name.

-inheritance, was saying if he had to do it over again he would have
+multiple inheritance, was saying if he had to do it over again he

-found a way to get rid of the multiple inheritance.
-That was the
+would have found a way to get rid of the multiple inheritance.

-reason for my advice about multiple inheritance at that time.
+That was the reason for my advice about multiple inheritance at

-inheritance now is that as long as you go into it with your eyes
+multiple inheritance now is that as long as you go into it with

-open, so you understand the kinds of things I wrote about in the
+your eyes open, so you understand the kinds of things I wrote

 Frankly, though, my advice would not change.
 I would still say